Tanvirkhan65/msexcel_shortcut/README.md

 if for condition apply

-left formula dynamic flash-fill,right formula
+left formula dynamic flash-fill from left, right formula from right

 same column multiple condition nested ifs can use =IFS()

-MULTIPLE COLUMN USE IF(AND()) LIKE THIS
+MULTIPLE COLUMN USE IF(AND())  IF(OR()) LIKE THIS

-sort and filter we can apply custom sort and filter according to perticular product wise sort
+sort and filter we can apply custom sort and filter according to perticular product wise sort ribbon option

+sort(),filter(),take()